 The above include both terrestrial and marine sites.
-Some SACs completely overlap with SPAs, whilst some other SACs and SCIs partially overlap.
+Some SACs completely overlap with SPAs, whilst some other SACs and SCIs partially overlap with SPAs.
 When considering land area, over 43.6km2 (13.8%) is covered by Natura 2000 sites; while when considering the marine environment, such sites cover 4,138km2 (35.5% of Maltese waters).

 Malta has reached a high degree of sufficiency

 Malta is very advanced in its progress to designate terrestrial sites under the EC Habitats Directive (92/43/EEC).
 Its preparations reached a high percentage under the sufficiency index – 92.64% as of June 2008, as indicated in the Note on Sufficiency.
 This figure is the highest percentage among the States that acceded the EU in 2004 (see graph below: light green – acceded in 2004; blue – acceded before 2004; dark green – acceded after 2004).

 The graph below provides an update on the state of progress by Member States in reaching sufficiency for the designation of Sites of Community Importance under the EC Habitats Directive for 2013.

 The evaluation of sufficiency is not only based on the range of each habitat and species in the full territory of each Member State, but also within each of the proposed sites.
 To reach 100% sufficiency, data has to be updated, the proposed sites must be extended, or new sites must be proposed; such work by Malta has already been considered to achieve such objectives, and this has been communicated accordingly with the European Commission.